SORRYMAKER100/EC601_Project2/README.md

 When you first access the web you can choose Register, Log in or Search
  ![image](https://github.com/SORRYMAKER100/EC601_Project2/assets/91243357/0bd8d1ae-041e-4cbd-9240-2e25dced2134)

-This is the Log in interface
+This is the Log in interface, when you log in we will check the database to make sure your account number is existed and your password is correct.
  ![image](https://github.com/SORRYMAKER100/EC601_Project2/assets/91243357/11c0c8ff-c49d-4de5-8999-7a3e7eaa859e)

-This is the Register interface
+This is the Register interface, if someinformation is missed the web will remind you to fill and the password must longer than 8 but shorter than 16.
  ![image](https://github.com/SORRYMAKER100/EC601_Project2/assets/91243357/b5a85eb5-cf59-4911-bee8-844966d60d3a)

-This is the home page of user
+This is the home page of user.
+We will get your information from the database and show some of them in your homepage.
  ![image](https://github.com/SORRYMAKER100/EC601_Project2/assets/91243357/a8dfb5fb-de01-4ef6-b4c0-9fdf7f84146a)

 You can choose Create to create new activity.
+The start time should earlier than the end time.
+The maxinum must larger than the mininum.
+And you need to fill all the information, otherwise, the web will send you a message to remind you to fill.
  ![image](https://github.com/SORRYMAKER100/EC601_Project2/assets/91243357/54286df3-c82b-4cdb-af47-f64c12c11e15)

 You can also search other users or activities.
+If you enter nothing, we will show you all users/activities.
+At the same time, if you only remember a part of the Users name or activity address, you can also search through this part to find users or activities with this part.
  ![image](https://github.com/SORRYMAKER100/EC601_Project2/assets/91243357/e3990ccc-579d-48dd-acba-1e8b56d82440)

-After the search you can join their activities or see the map to check the destination.
+After the search you can join their activities or press the button at the last to see the map to check the destination.
  ![image](https://github.com/SORRYMAKER100/EC601_Project2/assets/91243357/23d91531-4e8c-4524-96d7-a6200464da99)

-You can choose your mode of travel, as well as search for attractions within a specified area.
+You can choose your mode of travel(drive, walk, bike, public transport), as well as search for attractions within a specified area(1km/2km/3km...).
  ![image](https://github.com/SORRYMAKER100/EC601_Project2/assets/91243357/6b6b72a0-68a2-4971-bd5c-80b297f736d4)

 The map will also show you the 3D Street view of the destination.